bfabbio90/Basic-Fictional-Data-Analysis.py/README.md

 # Basic-Data-Analysis
-Python data analysis with pandas and matplotlib.
+Basic Python data analysis with pandas and matplotlib.